hschott/ready-websocket-plugin/README.md

 You can choose one of these methods:

-* 'Send Disconnect message to websocket server' - Send status code `1000` and status reason `drop connection test step` message to the websocket server
+* 'Send Normal Close message' - Send status code `1000` and status reason `drop connection test step` message to the websocket server

-* 'Close network connection' - Close the network connection (This behavior simulates some network or client related problems)
+* 'Send Protocol Error message' - Send status code `1002` and status reason `drop connection test step` message to the websocket server